 This comparison chart lets me see which pages are performing the best in terms of having a low bounce rate (where I want one) + which pages need the most help.

-Staring with my lowest bounce rate is “/” — what does that even mean?
+Starting with my lowest bounce rate is “/” — what does that even mean?
 Anywhere you see the “/” Page in Google Analytics, that’s your homepage.
-Your goal is for that specific page to have a low bounce rate because you want to entice visitors to look around your site.
+Your goal is for that specific page to have a low number because you want to entice visitors to look around your site.

 My highest bounce rate is on the blog post about WordPress usernames.
 I’m a little bummed about this, but it also might mean that folks are leaving my site to change their username to something more secure.
 Which is my goal with that blog post.